-Currently his trusteeships include the Fletcher Trust, Life Education Trust, and For the Sake of Our Children Trust.
-In addition, he is on a number of advisory boards and councils, including Enterprise New Zealand Trust, Business in the Community, Methodist Employment Generation Fund and the Milestones Project.
+Currently his trusteeships include the Fletcher Trust, Business in the Community, the Methodist Employment Generation Fund and For The Sake Of Our Children Trust.
 What these trusts have in common with Great Potentials is that they all make a positive difference to our communities and society.

 Ann is a lecturer in the BEd (Primary) programme at the University of Auckland’s Faculty of Education.
 She has held a range of senior positions in low-decile secondary schools and has been a leader in the field of mentoring and student support for more than a decade.
 Ann formerly served as Principal at Penrose High, foundation Deputy Principal at Tangaroa College and HOD Languages and Foundation Dean at Hillary College.

 Marion has recently taken a leave of absence from the Board of

 Trustees so that she can work for Great Potentials as Business Development Manager.
 In this role, Marion’s focus is on establishing,

 Marion is a lawyer with a BALLB from the University of Auckland.
 She spent her first five years in practice as a litigator in New Zealand and Hong Kong, and then became a commercial lawyer in